anc5c07/anc5c07-site/_posts/2023-05-23-greenvalley.md

 |1970-71|[10472](https://app.dcoz.dc.gov/Home/ViewCase?case_id=10472)|Subdivision of the building lot and the church lot to allow construction of this building|
 |1971-72|[10791](https://app.dcoz.dc.gov/Home/ViewCase?case_id=10791), [10792](https://app.dcoz.dc.gov/Home/ViewCase?case_id=10792)|Further relief to allow construction of the existing building within an R-1-B zone, on a site of "three small singlefamily dwellings that are to be demolished"|
 |1993|[15845](https://app.dcoz.dc.gov/Home/ViewCase?case_id=15845)|Summary judgement related to lot coverage of a nonconforming lot; unclear if impacts the apartment building or only the adjacent church|

+## Community Action
+[Anyone can submit comments](https://dcoz.dc.gov/node/1211256) in support or opposition into the case record, to be considered by the BZA when judging the application.
+I would be happy to help regardless of your position, so feel free to reach out if you aren't sure what to write.
+You may also choose to speak at the hearing, but you will have to submit written comments either way.

+### Submitting a Letter
+To submit a letter:
+- send before 9:30am **Tuesday 9/26/2023** to be sure it's received in time
+- email it to **bzasubmissions@dc.gov**
+- include the case number (`BZA 20948`) and address (`2412 Franklin St NE`) in the subject
+- including some information about your proximity to the site, or residency within 5C07 if applicable, may help strengthen the weighing of your comments

+A template to start might be:

+> `Subject: ` Letter in (Support/Opposition) of BZA 20948, 2412 Franklin St NE

+>To whom it may concern:
+>
+>This letter of (support/opposition) is in regard to Board of Zoning Adjustment case 20948, relief related to retrofitting the nonconforming building with a new elevator enclosure and entry vestibule.
+>
+>I (do not) believe the BZA should allow this building expansion, because (reasons).
+>
+>Very respectfully,<br/>
+>(your name)<br/>
+>(your address)

 ## Outreach History
 I can't guarantee perfect conveyence of information to every stakeholder on every occasion, but I do my best to both diversify outreach and log all of it for auditability.
 I'm also available through the contact methods on the footer of this webpage.